jackdewinter/pymarkdown/docs/rules/rule_md033.md

 ### Failure Scenarios

-This rule triggers if either HTML element, either HTML block or inline Raw HTML elements, are detected.
+This rule triggers if either a HTML block or an inline Raw HTML element is detected.

 ```Markdown
 This is <i>Raw</i> HTML.